Listen to this article

 There’s no “right” way to do this, since every company has its own compensation philosophy.
 However, here’s what’s worked for me:

-This says: we pay well for showing up and doing your job, but we pay REALLY WELL for high performance.
+This design says: we pay well for showing up and doing a good job; but we pay REALLY WELL for high performance.

-While the bonus portion is not guaranteed, the average employee does earn between 70-90% on average in any given year.
-You’ll want to track your own data around this too, so you can back up this claim for potential hires.
-With a track record that you can show, potential hires will view the bonus portion as bankable, even if it’s not technically guaranteed.
+You’ll want to track your own historical data around this too, so you can back up your payout rates for potential hires.
+With a proven track record, potential new hires will view the bonus portion as bankable, even if it’s not technically guaranteed.

 This becomes significant when you’re battling another company for a great person.
 The total earning potential of your package may be higher than the competitive offer, but you need to prove that the structure isn’t just smoke and mirrors.
 If you can get them comfortable with how the bonus has paid out in the past, then you’re golden.
 This structure will only help you win great people, since they have no problem taking on a bit of risk for higher reward!

 There you have it—a battle-tested bonus program that aligns your team and allows them to participate in the upside.
-It’s simple, transparent, and self-funding based on company performance.
+It’s simple, transparent, and a win-win for all.

 Suddenly, every employee has a stake in the game.
 They start thinking and acting like owners.
 And this is the hallmark of a high-performance culture.